James Schneider

 James Gerald Hylton Schneider (born 17 June 1987) is an English political organiser and writer currently serving as Communications Director for Progressive International.
 He co-founded the left-wing grassroots movement Momentum.
-In October 2016, he was appointed PR advisor to then leader of the Labour Party Jeremy Corbyn as Director of Strategic Communications.
+In October 2016, he was appointed public relations advisor to then leader of the Labour Party, Jeremy Corbyn, as Director of Strategic Communications.

 In 2022, Schneider published Our Bloc: How We Win, laying out a strategy for the British left in the 2020s, both within Labour and beyond.
-He is also an international chess player, representing St Vincent and the Grenadines at the 44th Chess Olympiad in Chennai, India in 2022.
+He is also an international chess player, representing Saint Vincent and the Grenadines at the 44th Chess Olympiad in Chennai, India in 2022.